 - Sworn financial declarations

 The Court will address the emergency issue and may require a subsequent hearing to address the matter in more detail after a Guardian Ad Litem a court-appointed guardian to watch after the minor during a case — has investigated the claim.

-If you know an at-risk child, contact our emergency custody order lawyers in Fort Mill & Greenville, South Carolina for help today.
+If you know an at-risk child, contact our emergency custody order lawyers in Fort Mill, Greenville & Rock Hill, South Carolina at (803) 548-2468 for help today.

 If children are left in dangerous situations, their helpless, young lives are literally at risk.
 Emergency orders may remove these children from hazardous circumstances to help ensure their safety.

 Our Family Law Lawyers in Fort Mill, Greenville & Rock Hill, SC Represent Clients in the Following Practice Areas:

 - Child Relocation

 South Carolina Emergency Orders Require Real Evidence to Pursue Successfully